RevolutionVA/website2017/README.md

-# Revolution Conference 2017
+# Revolution Conference 2017 - RevolutionVA a great resolution in community

-*An experiment with community driven content management.*
+*An experiment within community driven content management.*

 Thanks for helping keep the site updated and as informative as possible.